LiningZhu/database/README.md

 ## 祝语

-Happy Go programming, I hope you enjoy writing Go as much as I do.
+Happy Introduction to Databases, I hope you enjoy reading Databases as much as I do.